We are the Sun’aq Tribe of Kodiak, a federally recognized tribal government headquartered in what is now known as Kodiak, Alaska.

 Our ancestors followed an elaborate maritime subsistence lifestyle of hunting, fishing, and gathering throughout the year.
 Subsistence has special meaning for Alaska Natives and refers to a way of living that emphasizes the importance of respecting the land and its resources, as well as acknowledging a connection to the natural world.

 Our people today blend the traditional lifeways of our ancestors with the customs and practices of the many nations who have come to our island and stayed to become a part of our community.
-These include Russians, Scandinavians, Chinese, and Americans.
+These include Russians, Scandinavians, Chinese, Filipinos, other Pacific Islanders, and Americans.

 Some Sun’aq practice subsistence for spiritual and cultural reasons; other tribal members rely on our island’s resources for material well-being.
 Many tribal members fish independently or work for the local canneries, while still practicing a subsistence lifestyle.